huntj88/DhiffieChat/README.md

 # DhiffieChat

-End-To-End Encrypted Private Chat
+End-To-End Encrypted Private Chat - Now with ephemeral key pairs!

 I built this app because I wanted to play with encryption and experiment with building low cost automated cloud environments.
+The Clients do not trust the server, and a worst case server compromise event would only leak the last 14 days of metadata

 ---